pacav69/generator-joomla-spc/README.md

 What this generator does is place the code in a src folder for editing.

+Stores user data in config.json in home directory for later usage with generators.

 Makes use of gruntjs to do the following: